Chapter 13 Visualizations: the gglot2 Library

 Alternatives: line plot.

-Line plot (geom_line()) is suitable to show relationship between two continuous variables, like scatterplot.
-However, there should exist a smooth transition between data points.
+Line plot (geom_line()) is suitable to show relationship between two continuous variables, exactly like scatterplot.
+However, there should exist a smooth transition between data points, and there should be a natural order of the points.
 For instance, data points that correspond to different age can be connected, to indicate that the points are in fact connected–we just do not have data for the intermediate age values.
+Also, age values are inherently ordered.

 It may be useful to depict different subjects with different lines, and mark the actual data points on the lines.